 An email was received from SEPA to identify that a consultation is being launched on a proposed Environmental Performance Assessment Scheme (EPAS).
 Establishing a fair way of reporting on how businesses are meeting their responsibilities.
 SEPA encourages the participation of this consultation.

 DN identified that Kilmun Community Council will hold their AGM next month, 13th May.
-This will be held at Younger Hall at 7pm prior to the community meeting.
+This will be held at Younger Hall at 7pm prior to the usual KCC meeting.

 DN highlighted that KCC has received resignations from three members.
-With the vacancy already existing KCC is looking for four new community council members and would urge anyone interested in participating to get in touch through the website.
+With a vacancy already existing KCC is looking for four new community council members and would urge anyone interested in participating to get in touch through the website.

 Diane also identified that she was standing down form the Convenor post but will remain on the community council.